bluestriker89/toy_data_generator/README.md

 This logging configuration file contains the loggin settings.

+### Assumptions

+This project has the following assumptions:
+ - The weather data generated is not meteorologically accurate.
+ - Different data points is generated for the same location e.g. Sydney can have multiple generated data for different timestamps.

 ## Running test cases

 To test the software, execute the following command from the project folder: